Help Me Tear My Project Apart Checklist (Be Brave)

 Is it in full compliance with all local, county, state, and federal plans, ordinances, and regulations?

-Have you done the imagination check?
-Consider every way you can make money from the project, but still enhance and support the community AS IT IS?
-Ecotourism never goes out of business!
-Ideas include parks or projects that create parks and open space as a high priority to dovetail into a project (such as a local brewery that is also a farm open to the public; it’s thriving both from locals and tourists); nature centers, museums, native wildflower festivals/events (hundreds of thousands of dollars generated in Southern CA), farm tours, gardens, ice skating rinks, so much more!
+What is the imagination check?
+It’s challenging yourself to consider every way you can make money from the project, but still enhance and support the community without sacrificing all the elements that make it special.
+The possibilities are endless.
+Ideas include parks/open space, projects that create parks/open space as part of the project (such as a local brewery that is also a farm open to the public.
+In addition to making excellent local brew, it sells its produce to its customers and local restaurants.
+It’s thriving from locals and tourists); nature centers, museums, native wildflower festivals/events (hundreds of thousands of dollars generated in Southern CA), farm tours, gardens, ice skating rinks, so much more!
 We’re full of ideas!
-(But we also want to know what your community would like).

 Need help with this process?
 We can help you!
 Call us!